Uncertainty principle, minimal escape velocities and observability inequalities for schr\"{o}dinger equations: Applications

+where $\sigma>0$ is some fixed constant and $t_2-t_1>r^{s}T_0$ for some large but fixed $T_0$ (see \eqref{equ3.14}).
+Then $u(x, t)\equiv 0$. \end{corollary} \begin{remark} (\romannumeral1) We comment on previous related results on unique continuation.
+For Schr\"{o}dinger equations with potentials $V(x,t)\in L^{(n+2)/2}(\mathbb{R}^{n+1})$, Kenig and Sogge \cite{KS} observed that if the solution vanishes in some half space of $\mathbb{R}^{n+1}$, then it vanishes identically.
+The key in their approach is to establish a "uniform Sobolev inequalities" for the operator $i\partial_t+\Delta$, where the elliptic case was found by Kenig, Ruiz and Sogge in \cite{KRS}, we refer to \cite{HS} and references therein for recent progress.
+Furthermore Ionescu and Kenig studied the following more general case

+They proved that no non-trivial solutions can have compact support for two distinct times under suitable assumptions on $V$ and $a$.
+The main tool in their proof is a carleman inequality, see also \cite{IK04, KPV} and references therein in this direction.

+(\romannumeral2) Our approach is quite different from the carleman inequality method mentioned above.
+To the best of our knowledge, this is the first time ever to discuss the close relationship between {\bf unique continuation} and {\bf minimal velocity inequalities}.
+We mention that other techniques (such as inverse scattering theory or analytic function approach) can be used to treat certain nonlinear Schr\"{o}dinger equations with special structures (such as integrability or analyticity), and we refer to the work of Zhang \cite{Zhang} and Bourgain \cite{B}.

-where $\sigma>0$ is some fixed constant and $t>T_0$ for some $T_0$ large enough (see \eqref{equ3.14}).
-Then $u(x,t)\equiv 0$. \end{corollary} \begin{remark} We remark that for Schr\"{o}dinger operators $H=-\Delta+V$, stronger uniqueness results are valid by only assuming certain Gaussian type decay of the solution at two different points in time, see e.g. in \cite{EKPV2,EKPV3,EKPV4,EKPV4}.
-However, it seems that our method can be applied to more general Hamiltonian. \end{remark} Next, we consider applications to controllability for Schr\"{o}dinger type equations.
+(\romannumeral3) In view of the Hardy uncertainty principle and the formula \eqref{equ1.3}, stronger uniqueness results are valid by only assuming certain Gaussian type decay of the solution $e^{it\Delta}u_0$ at two different points in time, this was extended to the perturbed case $e^{-itH}$ with $H=-\Delta+V$ in a series of paper by Escauriaza, et al. \cite{EKPV1,EKPV2,EKPV3,EKPV4}.
+It would be interesting to know whether the commutator methods in our proof could be extended to this situation as well. \end{remark} Next, we consider applications to controllability for Schr\"{o}dinger type equations.
 Based on an abstract lemma \cite[Lemma 5.1]{WWZ} concerning the equivalence between observability and controllability, we can obtain the following result from Theorem \ref{thm3.1}. \begin{theorem} Let $H$ satisfy the assumption in Theorem \ref{thm3.1}.
-Consider the following impulse controlled Schr\"{o}dinger equation
+Consider the following impulse controlled Schr\"{o}dinger equation for any $r>0$, $\tau_2-\tau_1>r^2$